From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis: Research Method

 \subsection{Ethical Considerations \& Data Protection}

 The study was conducted in accordance with the Menlo Report's ethical principles~\cite{kenneally2012menlo} and approved by our institution’s ethics committee.
 All participants gave informed consent via the pre-questionnaire and again at the start of the interview.
-Before the interviews began, the interviewer walked the participants through the consent form again and gave them the opportunity to ask questions and asked for their consent again.
+Before the interviews began, the interviewer walked the participants through the consent form and gave them the opportunity to ask questions.
 To protect the privacy of the participants, they were given pseudonyms after completing the questionnaire and all data was pseudonymized.
 We stored and managed all data according to national data protection regulations and in accordance with our institution's policies on confidentiality and data protection.